Welcome to Simply-Docs

 Should LLPs have a members’ agreement and what should the agreement cover?

-Unlike companies, LLPs do not have a memorandum or articles of association, however like a partnership it is important that members have a valid agreement between them in order to regulate the workings of their business.
+Unlike companies, LLPs do not have a memorandum or articles of association, however like a partnership, it is important that members have a valid agreement between them in order to regulate the workings of their business and formalise how the LLP will operate and be managed.
+Internal govenance is determined by a members' agreement, allowing bespoke arrangements and flexibility .
+There is also less formality with respect to meetings and transfers when compared to the equivalent in companies.
+The members' agreement does not need to be filed with Companies House allowing investors in LLPs a high degree of confidentiality.

 LLP agreements should set out the duties and responsibilities of the LLP members as well as profit share, decision making procedures, appointment/termination of membership and members’ retirement criteria.
 Many of the issues covered by a partnership agreement will be relevant to an LLP but adapted to the particular needs of the LLP corporate vehicle, for example, the need to produce statutory accounts.